Pekka Kuusisto: Biography

 'Our Festival', of which Kuusisto is Artistic Director, provides another opportunity for him to bring a number of art forms together in a single performance.
-Based in Sibelius’s hometown, Järvenpää, it was selected as Festival of the Year by Finland Festivals in 2011.
-In 2013, Kuusisto gave the world premiere of an electronic work inspired by Magnus Lindberg’s Violin Concerto, which he co-wrote with Tuomas Norvio.
+Based in Sibelius's hometown, Järvenpää, it was selected as Festival of the Year by Finland Festivals in 2011.
+In 2013, Kuusisto gave the world premiere of an electronic work inspired by Magnus Lindberg's Violin Concerto, which he co-wrote with Tuomas Norvio.
 He also gave duo performances with juggler Jay Gilligan, joined the vocal group Rajaton and performed with Finnish schlager legend Paula Koivuniemi.

-Kuusisto has enjoyed a number of prestigious residencies, including at the Aldeburgh Festival, the Concertgebouw’s Robeco Zomerconcerten, and as a ‘Junge Wilde’ artist at the Konzerthaus Dortmund.
+Kuusisto has enjoyed a number of prestigious residencies, including at the Aldeburgh Festival, the Concertgebouw's Robeco Zomerconcerten, and as a 'Junge Wilde' artist at the Konzerthaus Dortmund.
 He oversaw the programming for the 2011 Avanti!
-Summer Sounds Festival and continues to work regularly with Tapiola Sinfonietta, where he was formerly Artistic Partner (2006-2013).
+Summer Sounds Festival and continues to work regularly with Tapiola Sinfonietta, where he was formerly Artistic Partner (2006–2013).

 Kuusisto was featured in the film 4 as the soloist of the winter quarter of a quartet of young musicians from around the world playing Vivaldi's The Four Seasons.

-In 2013, he recorded Lindberg’s Violin Concerto with the Tapiola Sinfonietta for the Ondine label.
+In 2013, he recorded Lindberg's Violin Concerto with the Tapiola Sinfonietta for the Ondine label.

-Kuusisto has also composed the music for the 2019 animated show, Moominvalley (TV series), along with Samuli Kosminen.
+Kuusisto has also composed the music for the 2019 animated show, Moominvalley, along with Samuli Kosminen.
 That same year, Kuusisto was the main soloist during the Prinsengrachtconcert, an annual open-air concert held on the Prinsengracht in Amsterdam.
 The televised version attracted 718.000 viewers.

 With the Australian Chamber Orchestra's ACO Collective in Melbourne in 2019, Kuusisto gave the premiere of Nico Muhly's Shrink, a concerto for violin and string orchestra, for whom it was written.

+In 2021, he was appointed artistic director of Det Norske Kammerorkester.

+On 16 July 2023 Kuusisto led an innovative performance of Vivaldi's The Four Seasons at the BBC Proms, alongside folk musician Ale Carr with the Deutsche Kammerphilharmonie Bremen.